Seamus Power outlasts J.T. Poston in Barbasol Championship

 Poston drove into the water that lines the right side of the par-4 18th at Keene Trace and made a bogey on the final extra hole.
 Power hit the fairway, played his second to 12 feet and two-putted for the victory.

+Because the tournament was played opposite the British Open, Power did not earn a spot in Masters.
+The 34-year-old Irishman did secure his PGA Tour card, wrapped up a spot in the playoffs and earned berths next year in the PGA Championship, The Players and the Tournament of Champions.

+“I view myself as extremely lucky,” Power said.
+“I’m 34 and I’ve yet to work a day in my life.
+So every time I get to play a tournament or play an extra year on tour, to me it’s a massive bonus.
+I love playing golf, it’s my favorite thing to do.”

-Power birdied the par-3 16th and the 18th in regulation for a 5-under 67, with the 34-year-old Irishman posting at 21-under 267 while Poston was squandering the lead behind him.
+Power birdied the par-3 16th and the 18th in regulation for a 5-under 67, posting at 21-under 267 while Poston was squandering the lead behind him.

+“I started out knowing I was going to need a low one,” Power said.
+“To be honest, I didn’t think 5 under would be low enough, but I was able to pick one up on the last, squeeze into a playoff and eventually kind of pulled through there.”

 Poston had a double bogey on the par-5 15th after driving an inch out of bounds to the left, and followed with a three-putt bogey on the par-3 16th.
 He parred the final two holes for 70.